jjvanzon/JJs-Reference-Architecture/layers.md

 <img src="images/data-business-presentation.png" width="141" />

 The [presentation](#presentation-layer) layer is the visual part of a program.
 It is what the user sees.
-The screens of the system.

 The [business](#business-layer) layer can model of the functionality of a software program, but you generally don't see it.
-It defines and enforces the rules of the system.
+It defines the rules of the system.
 It is like the internal, mechanical parts.

-The [data](#data-layer) layer, models and stores the data.
-It models functionality, but more passively: it does not really do anything on its own.
+The [data](#data-layer) layer models and stores the data.
+It models functionality more passively: it does not really do anything on its own.
 It does not really process the data.
 It just stores it.

-The [](#presentation-layer) layer builds upon the [business](#business-layer) layer with user interface technology.
+The [presentation](#presentation-layer) layer builds upon the [business](#business-layer) layer with user interface technology.

 The [business](#business-layer) layer uses the [data](#data-layer) layer to store the data.